panjazz

 How High the Moon: the rise of an iconic standard

-Composed in 1940 by Morgan Lewis, with lyrics by Nancy Hamilton, How High the Moon made its debut in the Broadway revue Two for the Show, performed by Alfred Drake and Frances Comstock.
-In an otherwise lighthearted production, the song stood out for its poetic depth and emotional gravity.
+Composed in 1940 by Morgan Lewis, with lyrics by Nancy Hamilton, How High the Moon first appeared in the Broadway revue Two for the Show, performed by Alfred Drake and Frances Comstock.
+In a production largely defined by lightness, the song immediately stood out for its restrained gravity and melancholic poetry.
+This distinct character allowed it to move quickly beyond the theatrical setting and establish itself within the broader musical landscape.

-The lyrics express a sense of longing and desire, evoking a distant, almost unattainable love.
-This tension between hope and inaccessibility reflects a core theme in jazz: the pursuit of something just out of reach, a dream always near but never fully grasped.
+The lyrics express a sense of desire and absence, evoking a distant, almost unreal love.
+This constant tension between hope and inaccessibility gives the song lasting emotional depth.
+By combining harmonic richness with poetic strength, How High the Moon embodies a central jazz theme: the pursuit of a dream that is always visible yet never fully attained.

 The orchestral boldness of Stan Kenton